gabrielborgesdm/react-flask-api-poc/README.md

 3. AWS Amplify for the React web app
 4. Docker was used for AWS local development

 ## Installation

+1. Install and set up the backend, follow the instructions in the [`backend/README.md`](./backend/README.md) file.

-Docker is being used to run the backend, frontend, database and even the database manager (PgAdmin).
+2. Docker is being used to run the backend, frontend, database and even the database manager (PgAdmin).
 In order to install it make sure to have both docker and docker-compose installed.

-To start the services run `docker compose up`
+3. To start the services run `docker compose up`

 ### PgAdmin
 If you want to see your database on PgAdmin, you'll need to follow a few steps: